4d/docs/docs/Concepts/variables.md

 ### Using a C_ directive

-Directives from the "Compiler" or "Arrays" theme commands allow you to declare variables of basic types.
+> **Compatibility Note:** This feature is deprecated as of 4D v18 R3.
+It is now recommended to use the [var](#using-the-var-keyword) keyword.

-**Note:** Arrays are a particular type of variables.
-An array is an ordered series of variables of the same type.
-For more information, please refer to [Arrays](Concepts/arrays.md).
+Directives from the "Compiler" theme commands allow you to declare variables of basic types.

 For example, if you want to define a text variable, you write: